Python Pickle - Custom Class Object

 picklefile.close()

-A file called laptop1 would be created in the current working directory.
+A file called laptop1 would be created in the current working directory containing the pickled object.

-In the following example, we will unpickle the file that is created in the above example.
-Then call a method of the class object.
-Note that either the class has to be at top level in the module or has to be defined here as well.
+In the following example, we will unpickle the file created in the above example.
+We will then call the details() method of the class object.
+Note that either the class definition must be at the top level of the module, or it must be defined here as well for successful unpickling.

 Python Program